omega8cc/boa/docs/BUILDTESTS.md

-  A move that would change Drupal core is put back (a newer core is a new platform name, a catalogue move with a BOA release); the build's distribution package and any module it patches by hand are left alone; the result installs once, and if it does not, the lock as built goes back and is reinstalled.
+  A move that would change Drupal core is put back (a newer core is a new platform name, a catalogue move with a BOA release); the build's distribution package and any module it patches by hand are left alone; the result installs once, and if it does not, the build fails and the published copy stays.
 The fixed amazee.io provider releases declare `ext-pdo_pgsql`, so that one platform requirement is ignored, as for varbase.

+  Then every package the tree's `vendor/composer/installed.json` lists must be on disk.
+  Composer's patch plugin can remove a package to patch it again, and a later partial Composer run never puts it back (EzContent lost `entity_browser` and `yoast_seo` after its fix step, Opigno `calendar` and `h5p` after its `drush/drush` require).
+A missing package is installed again from the lock in the tree's own dev scope; one still missing fails the build.
 - Every finished distribution and vanilla core is then audited (`composer audit --locked`, never fatal) and the report is written beside its tarball as `~/static/MONTH-DAY/<platform>.advisories`: the count, one line per finding (id,